 While being completely debt-free is ideal when buying a home, for many people, that is unreasonable.
 However, your debt should be in an extremely manageable place if you’re seriously thinking of buying a home.
+Try to consolidate and refinance student loans to make it easier for you.
 Buying a home when you have thousands of dollars in debt already is a disaster waiting to happen.

 Another key indicator of whether or not you’re ready to buy a home is the amount of money you have saved up.
 While you may think that a mortgage allows you to pay off your home over time, you still have the down payment to worry about.
 It is usually recommended that you pay at least 20% of the list price in the down payment, meaning you’ll still have to shell out a lot of money upfront.
 Even if you buy a home listed at $200,000, you’re still going to have to put $40,000 down as an upfront payment.

 These costs don’t even factor in closing costs and other expenses that will likely cost you a few thousand more.
 In addition, you don’t want to exhaust all of your savings funds on your home, as you always want to have a little leftover in case of an emergency.
 As a result, if you don’t currently have a large amount of money saved up right now, then it’s probably best to hold off purchasing a home right away.